-Uncertainty Statement: Page 2 of 2
+Uncertainty Statement:

 The combined standard uncertainty includes the standard uncertainty reported for the standard, the standard uncertainty for the measurement process, the standard uncertainty for any uncorrected errors associated with buoyancy corrections, and a component of uncertainty to account for any observed deviations from NIST values that are less than surveillance limits.
-The combined standard uncertainty is multiplied by a coverage factor (k) of 2 to provide an expanded uncertainty, which defines a level of confidence of approximately 95 percent.
-The expanded uncertainty presented in this report is consistent with the ISO/IEC Guide to the Expression of Uncertainty in Measurement (2008).
-The expanded uncertainty is not to be confused with a tolerance limit for the user during application.
+The combined standard uncertainty is multiplied by a coverage factor (k) of 2 to provide an expanded uncertainty, which defines a level of confidence of approximately 95 percent (95.45 %).
+The expanded uncertainty presented in this report is consistent with the ISO/IEC